Nirmal5/Nirmal5/README.md

 # Hey 👋, This is Nirmal Patel
 ### About me 🤓
-I am 21 year old handsome & smart boy.😉
+I am young, handsome & smart boy.😉

 Goal: Explore World as much as possible.(Traveling and Learning)